fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^If we really want to override our ignore settings,
+If we really want to override our ignore settings,
 we can use `git add -f` to force Git to add something.
 For example,
 `git add -f a.dat`.

 ---

+Note:
-^We can also always see the status of ignored files if we want:
+We can also always see the status of ignored files if we want:

 ```bash
 $ git status --ignored